How to Replace a Car Starter

 - Gather together all the necessary tools.

 - Place the vehicle on ramps, or jack up the front and support it on jack stands.
 Follow all safety precautions.
 Block the rear wheels.
 Never work under a vehicle supported by a jack.
+(Here are more tips on how to use a car jack safely.)

 - Be sure the ignition is off and then remove the negative (grounded) battery cable from the battery with the puller after loosening the attaching bolt.